GlenDC/blockstor/docs/nbd/storage/deduped.md

 The code for this storage type can be found in [/nbdserver/ardb/deduped.go](/nbdserver/ardb/deduped.go).

+You can read the [storage docs](/docs/nbd/storage/storage.md) for more information about other available storage types.

 ## Storage

 Deduped storage stores any given [block][block] only once.
 Meaning it has no duplicated [blocks][block], hence its name.
 All [blocks][block] are identified by their [hash][hash], and an [LBA][lba] scheme is used to map each [block index (2)][index] to the correct [block][block] [hash][hash].